 Oftentimes, SMEs are the team members who have been at companies for years; on fast-growing teams, they’ve likely held multiple positions, and at startups, they likely have seen several iterations of product development.
 They by default become the “go-to” person when your team can’t find the information they need, whether it’s a detailed product question or confusion about an administrative process.
 These constant “shoulder taps” might seem harmless, but can add up significantly over time to and contribute significantly to the unmanageable workload of SMEs, who have to answer these questions on top of conducting their normal work.

 KM can play a key role in helping your SMEs avoid burnout by getting their time back, and letting the rest of your team be more self-sufficient.
 98% of surveyed customers using Guru across their organization said that Guru has had an impact on the time their team spends answering repeat questions, and 99% said that Guru has impacted the time their team spends looking for information.
 19% even said that Guru helped their team spend more time on outside of work activities, showing that KM can lead to better work-life balance.
 When both knowledge sharers and knowledge seekers have an understanding of your team’s knowledge-sharing culture, their propensity to avoid burnout is much higher.
+Learn more about the difference between active and passive knowledge and how each contributes to knowledge sharing.

 Meeting overload and the struggle of moving to asynchronous communication